 Neuropathic pain is unique and complex.
-Diabetic foot pain does not feel the same for everyone and describing nerve pain is almost impossible.
+Diabetic foot pain does not feel the same for everyone, and describing nerve pain is almost impossible.
 That’s why there’s a great diversity of treatments and pain-management solutions.

-Nerve problems in the feet usually appear after 10 years or more of uncontrolled diabetes.
+Nerve problems in the feet usually appear after ten years or more of uncontrolled diabetes.
 Apart from causing diabetic foot pain, peripheral neuropathy can lead to numerous foot problems and severe complications such as diabetic foot ulcers and lower-limb amputations in the worst cases.

 Besides the above pain symptoms, other motor and muscle movement signs can indicate you have diabetic peripheral neuropathy:

 Neuropathy is a serious condition that can lead to life-threatening complications.
-If you think you might suffer from it, you must seek your doctor’s advice before taking any further steps.
+If you think you might suffer from it, you must seek your doctor’s advice before taking further steps.

 Diabetic socks are also a great addition.
 They’re made without any elastic band that constricts your legs and have an entirely seamless interior to prevent frictions and discomforts.

-Transcutaneous electrical nerve stimulation (TENS) is another pain management therapy that works great on diabetic foot pain.
+Transcutaneous electrical nerve stimulation (TENS) is another pain management therapy that works excellently on diabetic foot pain.
 It’s one of the newest and most efficient treatments for chronic pains.
 It sends low-voltage electric pulses through the skin to block the transmission of pain messages to the brain and increase the body’s production of natural painkillers (endorphins and enkephalins).
 You can book TENS sessions with your medical team or try it at home with one of these TENS units for neuropathy and foot pain.